Juan Pablo Ficovich

 Juan Pablo Ficovich (born 24 January 1997) is an Argentine professional tennis player.

-Ficovich has a career high ATP singles ranking of World No. 125 achieved on 25 July 2022.
-He also has a career high ATP doubles ranking of World No. 364 achieved on 25 April 2022.
+He has a career high ATP singles ranking of World No. 125 achieved on 25 July 2022.
+He also has a career high ATP doubles ranking of No. 360 achieved on 1 August 2022.

 Career

-2020-2021: ATP and Top 200 debut, First Challenger title
+2020-2021: ATP and Top 200 debuts, First Challenger title

 Ficovich made his ATP main draw debut at the 2020 Córdoba Open after qualifying for the singles main draw, defeating Pedro Sousa and Filip Horanský, but losing with Gianluca Mager in the first round.
 A few weeks later, Juan Pablo reached the Challenger final at the 2020 Morelos Open, the second of his career, where he lost in three sets to Jurij Rodionov.

 He won his first singles ATP challenger title at the 2021 São Paulo Challenger de Tênis.

-2022: First ATP win
+2022-2025: First ATP win and quarterfinal, top 125

-In Córdoba, he defeated compatriot Federico Coria in the first round for his first ATP main draw match win.
+At the 2022 Córdoba Open, Ficovich defeated compatriot Federico Coria in the first round for his first ATP main draw match win as a qualifier, but lost to top seed Diego Schwartzman.